 Although heavy alcohol use involves immune system suppression, it seems to place alcohol users at higher risk of some health conditions than others.
 One of these conditions is pneumonia.
 The connection between alcohol use disorder and pneumonia is well-established; a study done in 1923 discovered that those with an alcohol use disorder were twice as likely to die of pneumonia as those without the disorder.

 But why pneumonia?
-Most of us know that smoking tends to cause issues with the lungs, but a lot of people don’t associate drinking with lung disease.
-Some alcohol users’ proclivity for developing pneumonia is due to the suppression of the immune system, but researchers believe those with an alcohol use disorder are less likely to be able to rid their lungs of disease-causing particles.
+Most of us know that smoking tends to cause issues with the lungs, but many people don’t associate drinking with lung disease.
+Some alcohol users’ proclivity for developing pneumonia is due to the suppression of the immune system.
+Still, researchers believe those with an alcohol use disorder are less likely to rid their lungs of disease-causing particles.

 Continued research has also discovered that alcohol use increases your risk for several different types of cancer.
 In some cases, cancer risk increases even with light to moderate drinking.
 Thus far, scientists have gathered evidence confirming that alcohol use increases your risk for the following cancers:

 - Cancers of the head and neck

 - Esophageal cancer

 Researchers don’t know how alcohol use increases cancer risk conclusively, but a likely cause is the body’s inability to break down and use certain nutrients that decrease cancer risk.
 In the case of breast cancer, continued alcohol use increases estrogen levels in the body, and increased estrogen has been linked to breast cancer.
 Additionally, when the body breaks down the ethanol in alcoholic drinks, it is converted to acetaldehyde, a chemical that can damage DNA and proteins.
 Acetaldehyde is also believed to be a carcinogen.